Addiction | 7 min read

 Causes of Drug Abuse

 Drug abuse and addiction, also known as substance use disorder, is a disease that affects a person’s brain and behavior, causing an inability to control the use of a substance.
-Drugs aren’t just prescription medications and illegal drugs like opioids and methamphetamines but also include legal substances like alcohol and nicotine.
+Drugs aren’t just prescription medications and illegal drugs like opioids and methamphetamines, but also include legal substances like alcohol and nicotine.

 There are many ways drug addiction can start, from adolescents trying a recreational drug with friends or adults becoming addicted to prescription medications they were legally prescribed.
 Like many mental health disorders, several factors may contribute to drug addiction, including:[2]